Southport ArmedForces Festival

 Drumhead Service

 The traditional open-air armed forces memorial service.
 Conducted by military chaplains with serving personnel, veterans, cadets, and the public.
-One of the most moving events in the programme.
-Timings confirmed by Sefton Council ahead of the event.
+One of the most genuinely moving events in the programme.

 Military Parade

-Columns of serving personnel, veterans, and cadets marching along the Promenade.
+Serving personnel, veterans, and cadets marching along the Promenade.
 The seafront backdrop makes this one of the most impressive settings for a military parade in the North of England.
-The crowd lines both sides of the route.

 Fly-Overs

 Military aircraft fly-overs over the Promenade and seafront.
-Specific aircraft confirmed ahead of the event.
+Specific aircraft confirmed closer to the event.
 The coastal approach gives a clear sky for the passes.
-The Promenade is the prime viewing location.

 Vehicle Displays

-Military vehicles on static display at Princes Park — armoured vehicles, trucks, and equipment.
+Military vehicles on static display at Princes Park.
+Armoured vehicles, trucks, and equipment.
 Hands-on elements for families.
-Military personnel on hand to answer questions.
-A particular draw for children.
+Military personnel available to answer questions.

 Live Entertainment

 Music and entertainment across the festival sites throughout both days.
 Military bands, community performances, and family activities.
-The full entertainment programme will be published by Sefton Council ahead of the event.
+Full programme published by Sefton Council ahead of the event.

 Cadet forces from across Merseyside participate.
 Veterans' organisations have a prominent presence throughout the festival.
-The event is explicitly inclusive of all service eras — from veterans of earlier conflicts to those who served recently.
+All service eras are represented and honoured.

 Where to Go